The Easter Changemaker Virtual Residential

 How it works

 During this residential you’ll encounter intense teaching sessions; small and large group discussions; your own coaching circle; panel conversations; focused self-reflection; extensive online resources and references; and opportunities to meet with first-rate guest teachers: business leaders, scholars, coaches, and innovators.
 You’ll also have access to a suite of Changemaker online materials and chat channel, available for the rest of the calendar year.
 The programme will be taught via Zoom and Teams.

 The programme will be led by the Changemakers’ team and first-rate guest teachers.
 You’ll also have access to a 1:1 session with an experienced coach (who also happens to be a Cambridge academic).

 * Pre-sessional work and virtual introductions opens on 23 June, including meeting your coaching circles (5-6 fellow participants in each group).

 *NOTE: You’ll be asked to arrange a 70 minute session with your coaching circle sometime between 24 and 29 June.
 Please make sure you have a couple of windows in there in which to meet.

 Both days will run:

-The residential was open to all students from second year onwards at Homerton College, University of Cambridge, including graduate students joining in the 2020/21 year and those who have just completed their studies in 2019/20.
+The residential is open to all students at Homerton College, University of Cambridge, and recent leavers (<5yrs).

-Applications include a 200 - 300 word statement about why you want to participate and what you hope to learn.
+Applications include a 150 word (3-5 line) statement about why you want to participate and what you hope to learn from the programme.